Paul Roma: Power and Glory (1990–1991)

 Power & Glory then challenged WWF Tag Team Champions The Hart Foundation, but never won the gold.
 They also challenged The Rockers during the latter's brief run as champions (which was erased from record books when the Rockers' title win over the Hart Foundation was reversed) Power & Glory's misfortune continued at WrestleMania VII where they lost to The Legion of Doom (Animal and Hawk) in under a minute.
 In a shoot interview, Roma admitted that the quick loss was his idea, as he was dealing with a nagging elbow injury and could barely move the arm, even wearing a large arm pad to protect it.

 Roma was featured in numerous televised singles matches in the summer of 1991, including against Davey Boy Smith, Virgil, Bret Hart, and Ricky Steamboat.
 Power and Glory teamed up with Slick's other charge, The Warlord, for a series of 6-man tag-team matches.

 Their last pay per view outing came when they teamed with The Warlord to face Ricky "The Dragon" Steamboat, "The Texas Tornado" Kerry Von Erich and Davey Boy Smith at SummerSlam 1991 in a losing effort.
 In one of their last recorded matches together as a team, they lost to the Legion of Doom at the Royal Albert Hall in London, England.
-Roma's final WWF match came later on that tour, when Power & Glory were defeated by The Rockers in Paris, France on October 9.
+Roma's final WWF match came later on that tour, when Power & Glory were defeated by The Rockers in Paris on October 9.
 Roma then left the Federation, while Hercules would remain with the company for a few months before departing as well.

 According to Roma, Bret Hart told him that Power and Glory "were the best tag team he's ever seen".